MLxDB/home-page/content/authors/Meng Zizhong/_index.md

 ---
 # Display name
-title: GU Tu
+title: MENG Zizhong

 # Username (this should match the folder name)
 authors:
-  - Gu Tu
+  - Meng Zizhong

 # Is this the primary user of the site?
 superuser: false